pi11235/dm_dev_guide/work/flow.rst

 Commits should represent discrete logical changes to the code
 -------------------------------------------------------------

-`OpenStack has an excellent discussion of commit best practices <https://wiki.openstack.org/wiki/GitCommitMessages#Structural_split_of_changes>`_; this is recommended reading for all DM developers.
+`OpenStack has an excellent discussion of commit best practices <https://wiki.openstack.org/wiki/GitCommitMessages#Structural_split_of_changes>`_; this is recommended reading for all TSSW developers.
 This section summarizes those recommendations.

 Commits on a ticket branch should be organized into discrete, self-contained units of change.